-The following image indicates the location of the power button with optional fingerprint reader and provides a visual representation of the installation procedure.
+The figure indicates the location of the power button with optional fingerprint reader and provides a visual representation of the installation procedure.

-- 1. Align and place the power button on the palm-rest and keyboard assembly. - 2.
-Adhere the fingerprint-reader board (optional) and the power-button cable on the palm-rest and keyboard assembly. - 3.
-Replace the two screws (M2x2.5) that secure the power button with fingerprint reader to the palm-rest and keyboard assembly. - 4.
-Align and place the power-button bracket on the power button. - 5.
-Replace the screw (M2x2) that secures the power-button bracket to the palm-rest and keyboard assembly.
+- 1. Using the alignment post, place the power button on the palm-rest and keyboard assembly. - 2.
+Replace the screw (M1.6x2) that secures the power button to the palm-rest and keyboard assembly. - 3.
+Connect the power-button cable (or the optional fingerprint-reader cable) to the connector on palm-rest and keyboard assembly. - 4.
+Align the screw hole on the power-button bracket with the screw hole on the palm-rest and keyboard assembly. - 5.
+Replace the screw (M1.6x2) that secures the power-button bracket to the palm-rest and keyboard assembly.